 - Parco Nazionale Tre Cime (UNESCO-listed Dolomites)

-After lunchtime at leisure, we drive north to the village of San Candido through the Parco Nazionale Tre Cime.
-The park, which, covers an area of 11,615 hectares, is located in the north-eastern sector of the UNESCO-listed Dolomites and is bordered by the Pusteria and Sesto valleys and the Val di Landro.
-Its importance rests on its many famous Dolomite peaks, especially the north face of the three, great battlement-like peaks, the Tre Cime di Lavaredo (2,000 m).
-Other important peaks are Punta dei Tre Scarperi (3,152 m), Monte Popera (3,046 m), Croda dei Baranci (2,922 m), Monte Paterno (2,744 m), Una summit (2,698 m), Eleven summit (3,092 m) and the Twelve peak (3,094 m).
-On arrival at San Candido, and after check-in, we dine together at the hotel.
+After lunchtime at leisure, we drive north through the Parco Nazionale Tre Cime.
+The park, which, covers an area of 11,615 hectares, is located in the north-eastern sector of the UNESCO-listed Dolomites.
+Its importance rests on its many famous mountain peaks, especially the north face of the three, great battlement-like peaks, the Tre Cime di Lavaredo (2,000 m).
+Our destination today is the alpine village of San Candido, and after check-in, we dine together at our charming hotel.
 (Overnight San Candido) BD

 Day 5: Sunday 19 September, San Candido – Corones – Dobbiacho – San Candido